 - Sugar – Always specify that you want a sugar-free drink.

 The best part about Starbucks, though, is that you can personalize your order!
-Here are the best drinks to order keto at Starbucks
+Here are the best keto-friendly Starbucks drinks:

 - Fresh Brewed Coffee – Starbucks’ hot, black coffee contains no carbohydrates or sugars, which is excellent news for keto dieters.